Easy Cures Within Easy Reach

 Across communities of indigenous peoples traditional medicine continues to play a pivotal role in healing practices.
 According to a study the faith people place on the local health practitioners LHPs refuses to dwindle, notwithstanding modern medicine’s growing popularity and convenience.
 The reason lies in the irrefutable effectiveness of traditional medicines handed down generations of healers.

 Emerging research increasingly points to the role ethnomedicinal plants play in providing the source of modern drugs.
-The health fraternity is increasingly discovering the effectiveness of traditional medicines.
+Health fraternity is increasingly discovering the effectiveness of traditional medicines.
 The vast repository of traditional medicinal knowledge now augments the effectiveness of modern drugs as well.
 In fact, through the application of modern technology to traditional medical knowledge, more than 50% modern drugs are now extracted from plant sources.

 Traditional medicine’s potential as a preventive and curative form of treatment is thus steadily being proven.
 The World Health Organisation (WHO) has also chalked out a strategy to assist member states to develop policies and implement action plans strengthening the role of Traditional Medicine.
 Perhaps the time is not far off for the convergence of traditional and modern medicine through the application of technology.
 We at Zizira are continuously on the move to explore, discover and tap into Nature’s power.
 Check out for more of us at www.zizra.com.